 Took train and then bus – Syy sitting yoga style facing window watching people defecate on side of train tracks on the way.
 Close to border of Kashmir now – some of the trekking in the Kashmiri Himalayas looks incredible.
 5 to 7 day treks, there is no danger, again things are blown out of proportion about most of Kashmir being dangerous.

 You look at map, where we are now and you see that we are surrounded by Pakistan with Afghanistan relatively not far away and Tajikistan just behind the high Himalayas, and then Tibet.
-I mean airline miles its not very far to any one of these countries and bus rides a full day.
+I mean airline miles its not very far to any one of these countries by bus, a full days ride.

 Coming to you from Northern India